 Cheomseongdae Astronomical Observatory – “one of the oldest surviving observatories in East Asia, and one of the oldest scientific installations on Earth.
 It dates to the 7th century to the time of the kingdom of Silla, which had its capital in Gyeongju.”
 Not a great deal to see but nevertheless interesting.

 Royal Tombs – dotted around Gyeongju are many burial mounds of different sizes (some are huge).
 They were built to house various rulers and excavations have uncovered hordes of lavish treasures.
 Constructed of wood, sealed with clay, and covered with mounds of stone and earth, the tombs have preserved their contents well.

 All of the above were within walking distance of each other so make for a nice afternoon wander (minus the rain anyway).
-Something you will find at most of the historic monuments in Korea (and some in China) is a plaque describing how it was destroyed by the Japanese invasion in xxxx year and then restored in xxxx year so in fact most of the buildings are not the originals (but still pretty old).
+Something you will find at most of the historic monuments in Korea (and some in China) is a plaque describing how it was destroyed by the Japanese invasion and then restored so in fact most of the buildings are not the originals (but still pretty old).

 2 Comments Add New Comment

 To be honest I didn't notice the food as being overly salty but then again I didn't have much time to sample much of it!
 I'd love to go back one day.